nariakiiwatani/ofxUndo/readme.md

 Implement undo/redo members in ofxUndoCommand and pass it to Manager.
 Since the Manager expects commands as pointers, you can use any class by extending ofxUndoCommand.

+### ofxUndoGroup

+With ofxUndoGroup, you can bind multiple ofxUndo-instances together.
+__NOTICE: Don't undo/redo child instances directly while they belong to any group.__

 ## Special Thanks

 - [@2bbb](https://github.com/2bbb)